MBradbury/iot-trust-task-alloc/README.md

 python3 -m pip install git+https://github.com/secdev/scapy.git -U
 ```

 Note: scapy needs to be installed from git in order to get access to their RPL implementation.
 On the release of 2.4.4 it should be okay to install scapy from pip.
+It would be nice for https://github.com/secdev/scapy/pull/2751 to also be in use.

 ```bash
 cd  ~